lucca-sa/lucca-sa/README.md

 # 💫 About Me:
-FullStack Developer based in Brazil<br>Currently working as a software developer at Bradesco Bank
+FullStack Developer based in Brazil<br>Currently working as a software developer at for Bradesco Bank

 ## 🌐 Socials: